pchat-imm/multiprocess-python/README.md

 # multiprocess-python
 current task
+- can receive signal
+next
+- make a tx and rx sdr

 - stream result with zmq (maybe run with ubuntu)-
 - (in case want to use bladerf windows) follow another markdown file